Cotonou Agreement: Revision

 In accordance with the revision clause, the Cotonou Agreement was twice subject to a revision to enhance the effectiveness and quality of the ACP-EU partnership.
 The first revision was concluded in Luxembourg on 25 June 2005 and the revised Agreement entered into force on 1 July 2008.

 The second revision of the ACP-EU Partnership Agreement was signed during the 35th meeting of the ACP-EU Council of Ministers held in Ouagadougou, Burkina Faso, on 22 June 2010 and entered provisionally into force on 1 November 2010.

 Samoa Agreement

-The Contonou Agreement is expected to be replaced by the Samoa Agreement.
+The Cotonou Agreement is expected to be replaced by the Samoa Agreement.
 This new agreement consists of three separate protocols.
 These maintain European funding for the Organisation of African, Caribbean and Pacific States secretariat, while giving the EU full authority over where its development funds are issued (the agreement provides the legal basis for European Investment Bank funding outside of the EU), and is intended to ease the repatriation of undocumented migrants.
 The text of this new arrangement was agreed in April 2021, however its ratification on the EU side was delayed by Hungary and Poland.
 At a meeting in Samoa in November 2023, 44 ACP states signed the agreement.